HOOLIGANISM

 Royal College Vs S. Thomas’ College Battle of the Blues 1st XI cricket encounter

-Its reported two Royal College cricket captains Channa Gunesekera (1949) and Tuan Saldin (1976) on two separate occasions recalled their opposing team S. Thomas’ College batsmen to resume the innings after being given out by the umpire in controversial circumstances.
+It reported two Royal College cricket captains Channa Gunesekera (1949) and Tuan Saldin (1976) on two separate occasions recalled their opposing team S. Thomas’ College batsmen to resume the innings after being given out by the umpire in controversial circumstances.

-Do we see or hear any such sporting gestures, decisions or stories on conduct of sportsmanship by anyone these days?
+Do we see or hear any such sporting gestures, decisions or stories on the conduct of sportsmanship by anyone these days?

-A very well-known sports columnist of a bygone era, Eustace Rulach, former Trinity College cricket captain (1951) presumably spotted the corrosion setting in on local schools sport and penned his thoughts with a heavy heart as follows in The Ceylon Observer, 26th March, 1959.
+A very well-known sports columnist of a bygone era, Eustace Rulach, former Trinity College cricket captain (1951) presumably spotted the corrosion setting in on local schools’ sport and penned his thoughts with a heavy heart as follows in The Ceylon Observer, 26th March, 1959.
 He highlighted two incidents which took place during that year’s Royal-Thomian “Battle of the Blues” and Josephian-Peterite “Battle of the Saints”.

 Let’s have Cricket, not antics